Madrid in 1 Day: a guidebook for getting the most out of your visit

 Book a guided tour of the Almudena Cathedral

-9. Enjoy an Egyptian sunset in the Temple of Debod
+Enjoy an Egyptian sunset at the Temple of Debod

 In addition to visiting the temple, I advise you to try to get to the site just when it starts to get dark.
 The views from the viewpoint located there are great, especially when the sun begins to set.
-Oh, and if you have hired the tourist bus, you should know that one of its stops is precisely the Temple of Debod.
+Oh, and if you have booked your ticket for the tourist bus, you should know that one of its stops is precisely the Temple of Debod.

 Book a seat on the tourist bus in Madrid

-10. Finish your trip by attending a show on the Gran Via
+Finish your trip by attending a show in Madrid

-Besides looking for a place to dine, one of the best things to do is to head to the Gran Via to see some of the fantastic musicals that are often performed in its theaters.
+Besides looking for somewhere to dine, one of the best things you can do is head to the Gran Via to see some of the fantastic musicals that are often represented in their theaters.
+Another option is to book a flamenco show in Madrid very interesting is to book a flamenco show in Madrid.
+You have several options: